Looking for Spinoza

 Antonio Damasio

-It seems that the whole Spinoza thing was really motivated by the last chapter where he gets down to the meaning-of-life issue, and says that Spinoza had it more or less right, except for being too socially isolated and too passive.
-He's consistent with a scientific view, and also believes in emotion and intuition.
+It seems that the whole Spinoza thing was really motivated by the last chapter where Damasio gets down to the meaning-of-life issue, and says that Spinoza had it more or less right, except for being too socially isolated and too passive.
+Spinoza is consistent with a scientific view, and also believes in emotion and intuition.
 He feels that you should take responsibility for and try to manage your emotions.
 As close you can get to paradise is the sense-of-wonder of the universe.

-I don't recall any really new concepts, but there is more argument in favor of his ideas.
-One of the parts that was more striking was the only mention of neurological evidence, which is the people with prefrontal damage that affects their decision-making, apparently due to loss of the social emotions.
-But I think this is also in Descartes' Error, which I've partially read (and is a much better book.)
+I don't recall any really new concepts, but there is more argument in favor of Damasio's ideas.
+One of the more striking parts (and the only mention of neurological evidence) is about how people with certain prefrontal brain damage lose their social emotions, with a consequence being great difficult in reaching any decision.
+But this is also in Descartes' Error, which is a much better book.

 Damasio's main ideas are: